 Embry-Riddle's undergraduate aeronautical science (professional pilot) program is the largest in the world; it's as large as the other top 10 U.S. collegiate flight programs combined.
-The program is supported by 92 instructional aircraft and 41 simulators.
+The program is supported by 92 instructional aircraft and 34 simulators.
 Embry-Riddle's precision flight teams consistently rank among the top in the nation in the SAFECON competition sponsored by the National Intercollegiate Flying Association.

 While pursuing their education, our students gain valuable experience through participation in cooperative education and internship programs.
-More than 419 students were awarded co-op or intern positions during the 2004-2005 academic year.
+Some 375 students were awarded co-op or intern positions during the 2005-2006 academic year.
 Students also accrue skills by assisting faculty members in conducting solution-oriented research and consulting projects for the aviation, aerospace, and other industries.
-In fiscal year 2004-2005, some 110 faculty members were involved in research with 123 sponsored projects.
-Total funding was almost \$27 million.
+In fiscal year 2005-2006, some 93 faculty members were involved in research and other activities with 111 sponsored projects.
+The total value of all active awards was almost \$28 million.